 Result of the war

 - After the defeat in the war, Dupleix was recalled to France in 1754.

 - Goodhue succeeded Dupleix as French governor-general in India.
 He adopted the policy of negotiation and concluded a treaty with the English.

 - The English and French agreed not to interfere in the native princes’ quarrels.

 - French prompted to suspend hostilities in India.

-- Both parties left in possession of the territories occupied by them at the time of the treaty.
+- Both parties were left in possession of the territories occupied by them at the time of the treaty.

 It became clear that the support of Indian authority was no longer necessary for Europeans; Rather Indian Authority itself was becoming dependent on European support.
-Muhammad Ali in Carnatic and Slabat Jang in Hyderabad became client rather than patrons
+Muhammad Ali in Carnatic and Slabat Jang in Hyderabad became clients rather than patrons